Sustainability

 Category 7: Employee commutingEmployee commuting (train)2262462382473250.03%

-Category 8: Upstream leased assetsIncluded in Scopes 1 and 2
+Category 8: Upstream leased assetsIncluded in Scope 1 and 2

 Category 9: Downstream transportation and distributionNot applicable